fyxme/crc-32-hash-collider/README.md

 CRC-32 collision finder

-[CRC-32 algorithm](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRC-32_algorithm) outputs a 32-bit unsigned value and therefore can be easily bruteforce to find hash collisions.
+[CRC-32 algorithm](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRC-32_algorithm) outputs a 32-bit unsigned value and therefore can be easily bruteforced to find hash collisions.

 This code uses the IEEE polynomial, however can be easily modified to other polynomials.